Design Thinking for Oncology Bedflow

 These two prototypes were then developed into lasting implementations at Penn Medicine.

-This design sprint was one of the first major projects of the Innovation Center, and showed how a design-thinking and user-centered process could produce ideas as prototypes that could be tested quickly and inexpensively, before rolling out larger initiatives.
+This design sprint was one of the first major projects of the Innovation Center, and showed how a user-centered design process could produce ideas as prototypes that could be tested quickly and inexpensively, before rolling out larger initiatives.
 We renamed the sprint from "Time to Discharge" to "Time to Chemo" to express how we actually reimagined the problem definition in order to solve the true root need.

-The sprint became so popular with our C-Suite that I then created this "Design Sprint Service Menu" to see how much time similar projects would take 1 designer per year of time allocation.
+We then created this "Design Sprint Service Menu" to see how much time similar projects would take 1 designer per year of time allocation.